semaphoreci/docs/next-gen-pipeline-guide.md

     dependencies: ["A", "B"]
 ```

-With this simple mechanism, you can model all CI/CD patterns one can think off.
+With dependencies, you can model any sort of complex workflow.

-### Fan-in/Fan-out
+## Fan-in/Fan-out

 Run tests in parallel in a Docker container and then release the new version of your code.